 It is the highly encouraged in WSD that students be actively involved in the reporting process and participate with their parents / guardians and teachers in the conferences.
-At Morden Collegiate, Student Involved Conferences are not scheduled times but follow a drop-in format.
-All teachers will be available to meet with parents in the gym.
-Available also at that time are school administrators, guidance counsellors, and resource teachers by appointment.
-During this COVID time, we will be in touch closer to the date to clarify what we will be able to facilitate at that time.
+At Morden Collegiate, conferences may be booked virtually or in person.
+More information will be available closer to the conference time.